amiekisiak/Ingredient-Finder/README.md

 # Ingredient-Finder
-CFG course group Project: Introduction To Python and Apps,
+CFG course group Project: Introduction To Python and Apps